-Pakistan minister defends Modi remark, asks Indians to protest against Islamophobia
+Pakistan minister defends Modi remarks, asks Indians to protest against Islamophobia

 Pakistan minister doubles down on his Modi remarks: ‘You cannot rewrite history’

-Minister’s remarks come after his Indian counterpart called Pakistan ‘host of Osama bin Laden’
+Minister’s comments come after his Indian counterpart called Pakistan ‘host of Osama bin Laden’

 Related video: India, Pakistan foreign ministers trade heated barbs on ‘terror’

-Pakistan’s foreign minister has defended his remarks on India’s prime minister Narendra Modi and has urged Indians to protest against the hatred and discrimination Muslims face in their own country.
+Pakistan’s foreign minister has defended his remarks about India’s prime minister Narendra Modi, and has urged Indians to protest against the hatred and discrimination Muslims face in their own country.

-Bilawal Bhutto-Zardari defended his statements on Sunday, saying they were based on “history” and that it is difficult to distort them.
+Bilawal Bhutto Zardari defended his comments on Sunday, saying they were based on “history” and that it is difficult to distort them.

 “They must also condemn the Muslim genocide in Gujarat, and condemn the way Muslims in India, who are the largest minority in the world, are treated.
 I wish... they had also protested for their own Muslim citizens – who are now the victims of discrimination, hatred – instead of targeting me,” he told Pakistani media at a news conference at the UN.